-In Economics, the term "assimilation" was usually referred to wage convergence between natives and immigrants, and therefore only to labor market assimilation.
-Currently, a growing literature has initiated the study of migrants' cultural assimilation (Kònya, 2002; Bisin and Verdier, 2000; Lazear, 1999), thus broadening the definition beyond wage convergence.
-Now, we can define assimilation as the convergence of a vector of characheristics - for example language abilities, income, human capital, fertility rates, criminality rates, mortality rates-between immigrants and the mainstream of the destination country6.
+When economists study assimilation, they usually refer to wage convergence between natives and immigrants, and therefore only to labor market assimilation.
+Currently, a growing literature has initiated the study of migrants' cultural assimilation (Kònya, 2002; Bisin and Verdier, 2000; Lazear, 1999; Dustmann, 1996), thus broadening the definition beyond wage convergence.
+Now, we can define assimilation as the convergence of a vector of characheristics - for example language abilities, income, human capital, fertility rates, criminality rates, mortality rates- between immigrants and the mainstream of the destination country8.
 Notice that convergence may occur in both directions: even some elements of the mainstream charachteristics may converge towards the immigrants' ones.